White Pine Tree

 The blue-green needles are arranged in clusters of five grow on horizontal branches over the course of two or three years to become about five inches long.
 On mature trees, some needles will drop in late fall.
 Mature trees are often up to 40 feet wide growing in an irregular or pyramidal shape.

-While this tree prefers well-drained soil, it is moderately tolerant of droughts or getting too much water.
+While White Pine Tree prefers well-drained soil, it is moderately tolerant of droughts or getting too much water.
 This tree handles cold weather exceptionally well.
 It often grows best in acidic soil, but it is somewhat tolerant of alkaline soil.

-While this tree prefers full sun, it will tolerate partial sun when it is first planted.
+While White Pine Tree prefers full sun, it will tolerate partial sun when it is first planted.
 Since this tree grows relatively fast, it often overtakes other trees and shrubs to get the light that it needs as it matures.

 White Pine trees are excellent living fence trees to add to pools, or anyplace one desires privacy.
 The White Pine evergreen tree, with really long needles, is the embodiment of the ideal Christmas tree.
 These lavish trees are stated tree of Michigan and Maine, and they are homes for squirrels and the Common Crossbill.